-If Mr. Piel is unavailable, please feel free to contact our switchboard at 204.949.1710 and our receptionist will put you in contact with someone from our Privacy Committee.
+If Mr. UnRuh is unavailable, please feel free to contact our switchboard at 204.949.1710 and our receptionist will put you in contact with someone from our Privacy Committee.

 If you wish to make a formal complaint about our privacy practices, you may make it in writing to our Information Officer.
 He will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.

 This Policy is made under The Personal Information Protection and Electronic Documents Act.
 It is a complex Act and provides some additional exceptions to the privacy principles that are too detailed to set out here.
 There are some rare exceptions to the commitment set out above.

 For more general inquiries, the Information and Privacy Commissioner of Canada oversees the administration of the privacy legislation in the private sector.
 The Commissioner also acts as a kind of ombudsman for privacy disputes.
 The Information and Privacy Commissioner can be reached at:

 Ottawa, Ontario K1A 1H3

 DFS Kaneski UnRuh LLP offers its clients a wide range of legal experience through its diverse group of lawyers.
 To learn more about DFS Kaneski UnRuh lawyers, click on the links below.
 Or, for further information on how to contact Kaneski UnRuh LLP in general, please refer to our Contact Us page.Meet our Team